Club: FC Porto | Opening: 2003 | Capacity: 50,431 seats

-Estádio do Dragão is estimated to have cost €98 million.
-It officially opened on the 16th of November 2003 with a friendly between FC Porto and Barcelona (2-0), which was the debut of Lionel Messi in Barcelona’s first team.
+Estadio do Dragao is estimated to have cost €98 million.
+It officially opened on 16 November 2003 with a friendly between FC Porto and Barcelona (2-0), which was the debut of Lionel Messi in Barcelona’s first team.

-During the Euro 2004 tournament, Estádio do Dragão hosted, among others, the opening match, another two group matches, a quarter-final, and the semi-final between Greece and the Czech Republic (1-0).
+During Euro 2004, Estadio do Dragao hosted the opening match, another two group matches, a quarter-final, and the semi-final between Greece and the Czech Republic (1-0).

-If using public transport, the stadium can be easily reached by metro.
-The stadium is served by line A, B, E and F, which can all be boarded just north of the historic centre, for example at stop Trindade or Bolhão.
+If using public transport, the stadium is easy to reach by metro.
+The stadium is served by line A, B, E and F, which can all be boarded just north of the historic centre, for example at stops Trindade or Bolhão.

-One can also first get on line D at one of the city centre stops (or train station São Bento), and then transfer to one of the above lines at Trindade.
-Get off at station Estádio do Dragão, which for most lines is also the last one.
+You can also first get on line D at one of the city centre stops (or train station São Bento), and then transfer to one of the above lines at Trindade.
+Get off at station Estadio do Dragao, which for most lines is also the last one.

 Address: Via Futebol Clube do Porto, 4350415, Porto

-The area around Estádio do Dragão is a mix of offices and residential buildings, with large shopping centre Dolce Vita located right next to the stadium.
+The area around Estadio do Dragao is a mix of offices, retail, and residential buildings, with large shopping centre Dolce Vita located right next to the stadium.
 It has the typical selection of food court restaurants and coffee shops, and also boasts a cinema.

-If you can, however, eat and drink in Porto’s very nice historic centre, which has a large variety of options.
+If you can, however, eat and drink in Porto’s lovely historic centre, which has a large variety of eating and drinking establishments.

-If you come just for the match though and prefer to stay close to the stadium, there are a few hotels around.
-The AC Hotel Porto lies right next to Estádio do Dragão, gets good reviews, and is reasonably priced.
-Porto Antas Hotel is an equally excellent but cheaper option, and if you are on a very tight budget, B&B Portucalense might have your preference (though is slightly further away).
+If you come just for the match and prefer to stay close to the stadium, there are a few hotels near Estadio do Dragao.
+The AC Hotel Porto lies right next to the stadium, gets good reviews, and is reasonably priced.
+Porto Antas Hotel is an equally excellent but cheaper option, and if you are on a tighter budget, B&B Portucalense or Villa Boutique might have your preference (though are slightly further away).

-For all hotels near Estádio do Dragão click here.
-If you have more time on your hands, then staying in the historic centre may be a better option.
-Click here to see the available hotels in Porto’s historic centre.
+For all hotels near Estadio do Dragao click here.
+If you have more time on your hands, then staying in Porto’s historic centre may be a better option.
+Click here for an overview of hotels in the centre.

 Tickets for FC Porto games can be bought online, by phone +351 707 28 1893 (Linha Dragão), at any of the Porto club stores (Loja Azul), or at the ticket office of Estádio do Dragão.

-FC Porto offers guided stadium tours that include the presidential box, changing rooms and dugouts.
+FC Porto offer guided stadium tours that include the presidential box, changing rooms and dugouts.
 The tours last approximately 45 minutes.